tchayen/triangolatte/README.md

 ## Features

-> **NOTE**: _this library is developed mostly with map data triangulation in mind and it will be its main performance target once it reaches benchmarking phase._
+> **NOTE**: _this library is developed mostly with map data triangulation in mind and it will be its main performance target._

 ### API